 Creatinine is a breakdown product of creatine phosphate, which is a normal component of muscle and is removed from the blood primarily by filtration through the kidneys.
 Veterinarians measure creatinine levels because it helps to identify kidney problems.

-Creatinine levels have been used reliably to evaluate kidney disease for a long time.
+Creatinine levels have been used to evaluate kidney disease for a long time.
 There are limitations to the use of this test in the early diagnosis of kidney disease and in dogs and cats with loss of muscle mass.
 A new test, symmetric dimethylarginine (SDMA), has recently been developed for dogs and cats to support earlier and more reliable diagnosis of kidney disease.
 Your veterinarian will generally run these tests simultaneously to get an accurate assessment of how well your pet’s kidneys are working.

 What can creatinine say about the kidneys?

-The primary job of the kidneys is to remove waste chemicals from the body and excrete them as urine.
+The primary job of the kidneys is to remove waste chemicals from the body and excrete them into urine.
 Veterinarians measure chemicals that should be appropriately removed by your kidneys to determine if the kidneys are doing their job properly.
 Therefore, kidney disease is generally detected and evaluated by measuring the levels of certain chemicals, like creatinine, in the blood or urine.

 What could low creatinine levels mean?